Angel-125/BARIS/GameData/WildBlueIndustries/000BARIS/Readme.txt

 - Slight increase to the base chance of a Tiger Team repair attempt to balance fun and frustration factor.
 - Focus Vessel view no longer appears to report broken vessels that are in physics range.
 - Added broken vessel screen messages for any vessel in physics range that isn't the active vessel and that develops a problem.
-- Vessels classified as debris won't appear in the Tracking Station view or in the Focus Vessel view.
+- Tracking Station view now displays vehicle healths based upon the enabled filter buttons.

 1.3.5
 Tiger Teams